Table of Contents:

 I knew it was too early, so when I saw the piles of stones (laptse in Dzongkha) and the prayer flags, I told myself not to be fooled!
 I did sit there for a while, sipping water from my Nalgene bottle and munching on half of the one Clif Bar that was my day’s allotment.

 We were at 4680m, having come up about 300 meters since leaving Jomolhari camp.
 Still to go – another one hour and 200 meters before we were at Nyile La.
 As the photos make clear, we walked on a clearly defined trail through low-level scrubland and scree.
-I was not missing the muddy forest trails, horse-shit-filled puddles, and rock to rock stepping that defined the first two and a half days from Shana to a half-day before Jomolhari.
+I was not missing the muddy forest trails, horse-shit-filled puddles, and rock-to-rock stepping that defined the first two and a half days from Shana to a half-day before Jomolhari.

 When I got to the top, there were already five or six fellow trekkers there (one of whom took the above photo!).
 I took off my backpack, had a sip of water, and pulled out my bag of dried fruits and nuts for a snack.
 Then the camera came out – the colourful prayer flags were calling out to me!
 I consciously framed a few shots that avoided one thing – the hydro pole and the wires coming up and over the pass.